CIawevy/FreeFine/README.md

 ## 🚩 **New Features/Updates**
+- Support any form of 2D/3D transformation now!
 - Support for different format of user input: Box Draw / Casual Draw
 - Expansion of the orignal mask and moving with background correlation semantics
 - Single Copy Paste & Generation Baseline namingly CPIG Baseline for natrual geometric editing